Sareeka61/100-days-of-code/README.md

 - Learned about structures, typedef.

 ## Day 10:
-- Learned about file i/o and dynamic memory alloaction.
+- Learned about file i/o and dynamic memory allocation.
 I completed all necessary concepts of C today.
 Resource: https://youtu.be/irqbmMNs2Bo

 ## Day 11:
-- Learned about HTML basics properly
+- Learned about HTML basics properly.
-- Looked at a homework qn of C
+- Looked at a homework qn of C.

+## Day 12:
+- Did few questions of C.